 Outstanding Music Academic Partnership Graduate award

-All nominees will have made outstanding contributions to the music industry in a relatively short time since graduation, across a range of diverse areas.
+All nominees made outstanding contributions to the music industry in a relatively short time since graduation, across a range of diverse areas.
 The shortlist for the inaugural awards in 2016 included: a composer, a data analyst, a producer for the BBC, a technician, an events promoter / entrepreneur, and a community worker / music teacher.

 "UK Music is especially pleased to bring the OMGs into the Skills Awards and feel an event such as this offers a fantastic opportunity to not only celebrate the best of the talent coming through MAP universities but also to share these inspirational stories with a wider audience – perhaps encouraging others to pursue a career in music themselves!"